×

 The Longshore and Harbor Workers’ Compensation Act (LHWCA)

 If you’re not a “seaman” covered by the Jones Act, you might still find protection under the LHWCA.
-This federal law provides compensation to dockworkers, harbor workers, and other maritime employees not classified as seamen, who are injured on the job.
+This federal law compensates dockworkers, harbor workers, and other maritime employees not classified as seamen who are injured on the job.
 The LHWCA covers medical care, rehabilitation services, and compensation for lost wages.

 Contact a Commercial Fishing Injury Lawyer Today

-The bottom line is that if you’ve sustained an injury as a member of the commercial fishing industry, you can depend on a seasoned Snohomish County lawyer from Amy C Brown, PLLC to fight for the compensation you need.
-Contact the firm today to schedule your free initial consultation.
+The bottom line is that if you’ve sustained an injury as a member of the commercial fishing industry, you can depend on a seasoned maritime injury lawyer from Amy C Brown, PLLC, to fight for the compensation you need.
+Contact our law firm today to schedule your free initial consultation.

 Website Designed & Managed by